debbyyeh/FindFriendsToMountain/README.md

 ## Demo Video
 - Used Firestore onSnapshot API to achieve the real-time collaborative editing function in each group so the information can be updated correspondingly.
 <div align="center"><img src="https://github.com/debbyyeh/FindFriendsToMountain/blob/main/gif/%E5%85%B1%E7%B7%A8.gif" width="800"/></div>
+- Safety is the first priority while arranging hiking activities.
+Users can fill in the equipment list within the profile page, so the owner and other members can simply click the profile photo in the group to double check before departure.
+． Combined Taiwan SVG map with the built-in or the self-established mountain lists to record users’ own hiking tracks.
 <div align="center"><img src="https://github.com/debbyyeh/FindFriendsToMountain/blob/develop/gif/%E7%99%BB%E5%85%A5%E8%A3%9D%E5%82%99%E8%B7%9F%E9%AB%98%E5%B1%B1%E5%9C%B0%E5%9C%96.gif" width="800"/></div>